TableNet: a multiplier-less implementation of neural networks for inferencing: Abstract

 \section{Abstract}

-We consider the use of look-up tables (LUT) to speed up and simplify the hardware implementation of a deep learning network for inferencing after weights have been successfully trained.
-The use of LUT replaces the matrix multiply and add operations with a small number of LUTs and addition operations resulting in a multiplier-less implementation.
-We compare the different tradeoffs of this approach in terms of accuracy versus LUT size and the number of operations.
+We consider the use of look-up tables (LUT) to simplify the hardware implementation of a deep learning network for inferencing after weights have been successfully trained.
+The use of LUT replaces the matrix multiply and add operations with a small number of LUTs and addition operations resulting in a completely multiplier-less implementation.
+We compare the different tradeoffs of this approach in terms of accuracy versus LUT size and the number of operations and show that similar performance can be obtained with a comparable memory footprint as a full precision deep neural network, but without the use of any multipliers.
+We illustrate this with several architectures such as MLP and CNN.